acl-org/reviewer-paper-matching/README.md

 The `bid_in` argument (if provided) comes from Step 2.
 If this argument is not provided, no COIs will be initialized.

-#### Step 4: Create and save the reviewer assignments:
+#### Step 4: Create and save the reviewer assignments to scratch/assignments.jsonl:

     python suggest_reviewers.py \
+        --db_file=scratch/acl-anthology.json \
+        --model_file=scratch/similarity-model.pt \
         --submission_file=scratch/submissions.jsonl \
-        --db_file=scratch/acl-anthology.json \
         --reviewer_file=scratch/reviewers.jsonl \
-        --model_file=scratch/similarity-model.pt \
+        --bid_in cois.npy
         --max_papers_per_reviewer=5 \
         --reviews_per_paper=3 \
         --suggestion_file=scratch/assignments.jsonl

-You will then have assignments written to both the terminal and `scratch/assignments.jsonl`.
+The first two arguments come from the training stage (see Part 1).
+The next three arguments come from Step 3.

 You can modify `reviews_per_paper` and `max_papers_per_reviewer` to change the number of reviews assigned to each paper and max number of reviews per reviewer.

+Other options:  (what options we should include)
+ * individual quota (When we download anthor/reviewer profile, select QuotaForReview). \
+ * meta-reviewer: assign papers to meta-reviewer
+ * track: assign papers only to reviewers in the track

+You will then have assignments written to both the terminal (?) and `scratch/assignments.jsonl`.
 After you've output the suggestions, you can also print them (and save them to a file `scratch/assignments.txt`) in an easier-to-read format by
 running:

     python suggest_to_text.py < scratch/assignments.jsonl | tee scratch/assignments.txt

+#### Step 5: convert the assignment jsonl file to csv file to be uploaded to softconf:

-#### Step 5: If you want to turn these into START format to re-enter them into START, you can run the
+If you want to turn these into START format to re-enter them into START, you can run the following command:
-following command:

     python softconf_package.py \